hawa-bah/black-codher-my-personal-project/README.md

 ## TECH

-MongoDB, HTML, CSS, Reactjs, JavaScript, Nodejs, Redux
+Technologies used: MongoDB, HTML, CSS, Reactjs, JavaScript, Nodejs, Redux

-### Project Structure
+### PROJECT STRUCTURE

 This is the structure of the repository:

 - client/src

   - assets : images used in the project
-  - components: React components for the user interface
+  - components : React components for the user interface
   - pages
   - Redux : related to state management
   - services